JulianaSilvaRossi/robot-web-testing/README.md

 - tests: Contains test files organized by test type and by page.
 Within each test file, Page Object classes and keywords defined in resource files are used.

 - requirements.txt: File that contains project dependencies and their versions.
-Installation: pip install -r requirements.txt
+Installation:

 ## AUTHORS